owenhk/VHLFans2/README.md

 **Top *server* FAQs:**

 ### How is this different from the main VHLFans extension?
 This is the actual brains of VHLFans.
-VHLFans extension is essentially just a button that's added to your VHL Central activity, and when you click it, *Unicorn* by Noa Kirel (yep - that's the song!
-Israel's 2023 Eurovision entry) plays and a request gets sent to our server.
+VHLFans extension is essentially just a button that's added to your VHL Central activity, and when you click it, various loading music plays (Unicorn by Noa Kirel, Toy by Netta, and several Kahoot theme songs!)
 ___
 ### Can I run VHLFans server myself?
 Yes!
 There's no reason you should, but you can absolutely.
 Check out the getting started section below for more information :)